 Requirement for Honors in Studio Fine Arts: Candidates must meet College qualifications for honors and secure approval from a visual arts faculty sponsor for the two-term project with culminating exhibit.
+Each honors student keeps a written journal during the two-term project, reflecting on his/her work.
+There is regular verbal and written input from the faculty sponsor.
+This journal forms the basis for a final paper of at least 15 pages, which satisfies the College's senior writing (WS) requirement.
 There are additional requirements for honors in studio fine arts and they should be obtained from your visual arts advisor.
 Students pursuing a one-term senior project must also secure approval from a studio visual arts faculty sponsor.

 Requirements for Honors in the Art History/Studio Combined Dual Concentration: Honors for the combined concentration requires a cumulative grade point average of 3.3; a 3.3 grade point average for all courses counting toward the combined concentration; and one of three project options.
-1) Successful completion of a two-term art history thesis ("A" or "A minus"), which also requires successful completion of a paper by the end of the junior year ("B plus" or above), a proposal approved by the advisor, approval of the final product by a second faculty reader, and an oral presentation at Steinmetz in the spring term of the senior year or 2) A two-term independent study project focusing on the student's particular area of interest in the studio arts, culminating in an exhibition ("A" or "A minus") or 3) a two-term project that combines art history and studio arts, which must be planned in consultation with an advisor from each discipline and proposed by the end of the junior year.
-For those doing a written work, a copy must be left with the department's collection and archives; for those completing a studio project, visual documentation of the project (slide or digital), a one-page abstract and one original work must be left with the department.
-These requirements for project option #3 will be negotiated with the advisors on a case-by-case basis.
+1) Successful completion of a two-term art history thesis ("A" or "A minus"), which also requires successful completion of a paper by the end of the junior year ("B plus" or above), a proposal approved by the advisor, approval of the final product by a second faculty reader, and an oral presentation at the Steinmetz Symposium in the spring term of the senior year or 2) A two-term independent study project focusing on the student's particular area of interest in the studio arts, culminating in an exhibition ("A" or "A minus") or 3) a two-term project that combines art history and studio arts, which must be planned in consultation with an advisor from each discipline and proposed by the end of the junior year.
+For those doing a written work, a copy must be left with the department's collection and archives; for those completing a studio project, complete visual documentation of the project, a one-page abstract and one original work must be left with the department.
+These requirements for project option #3 will be negotiated with the advisors on a caseby-case basis.
 All students must complete the WS requirement or an equivalent during the senior year.